lnxjedi/gopherbot/cfg/test/README.md

-This configuration directory is for use with the `test` connector for automated integration testing.
-See `bot/bot_black_test.go`.
+These configuration directories are for use with the `test` connector for automated testing.
+See `bot/*_test.go`.